 "Hermanas is enjoyable reading because it is informative about the biblical texts presented.
 The authors explore issues of identity in very fresh ways that go beyond essentialist constructions of identity, and they use Scripture for the purposes of mentoring.
 What an excellent way to be guided by the Spirit—it is modeled for us in these writings.
 This book is provocative reading that will edify your life, and it is a welcomed addition to Latina Evangelica writing.
 I highly recommend it."

-"The church has long ignored, if not silenced, voices of the likes of Kohn, Robinson, and Vega Quiñones and suffered for it.
+"The church has long ignored, if not silenced, voices of the likes of Rivera, Robinson, and Vega Quiñones and suffered for it.
 Clear out time and space to read this book as the authors generously unpack their personal stories and Scripture with wisdom, insight, and a much-needed challenge and invitation to consider how Christ-filled leadership impacts individuals and their communities."

 "A soul-nourishing and timely balm to the many social identity and faith crises in our country today!
 I am so grateful for the wisdom and thoughtfulness these three uniquely different but equally social justice driven and Jesus-committed women of Hermanas bring to the table.
 As a Latina faith leader, I am overjoyed to have such a wonderful resource in my repertoire!
 If you are struggling with understanding the intersections of social identity, womanhood, and faith in general, or if you are struggling with your own chingona-ness and faith, you are in good hands."